TheBl4ckLabel/XSS-B2/README.md

 ![XSS-B2](https://github.com/user-attachments/assets/724f6625-aa84-4fed-9f73-5ccd99ccd4b0)

+## There’s only one rule in this fucking jungle, when the Lion’s hungry, he EATS!

 XSS-B2 is an enhanced XSS automation tool designed to streamline the process of identifying and exploiting Cross-Site Scripting (XSS) vulnerabilities.
 With a focus on real JavaScript execution detection, XSS-B2 offers advanced features such as:

 * **<font color="green">Proxy Support</font>**: Rotate through a list of proxies for improved anonymity and evasion